 Deer are regular visitors to the woodland and Muntjac, Fallow and Roe deer are often seen when out walking the wolves!

 There is an abundance of other small birds regularly seen on the site such as Green Woodpeckers, Greater Spotted Woodpeckers and the usual garden birds such as Robins etc. We provide nest boxes for these birds and they are used each year.
 Many bats are seen at dusk.

 In 2008 we made a small pond in the field nearest to the wolves enclosure.
 This has attracted heron, a pair of nesting ducks as well as much pond life.
-This is the pond that children use for pond dipping on Wednesday Visit Days during school holidays.
 Many tracks of animals are seen in the edges of the pond as they drink there.

 There is an established butterfly garden with plants that attract butterflies as well as several buddlias and nettles which all help the population and which results in many species being seen at the Trust in the summer months.

 A small stream, the Bourne, runs at the bottom of the field near the pond which enables the wolves to have a good paddle and drink in.
 The Bourne goes into the Pang river and then at Pangbourne it joins the Thames.
 Herons are sometimes seen down at the stream, as well as deer.

 In 2010 we planted a wildlife meadow in the area near the stream and are now reaping the rewards of cowslips and many other wild flowers.

 March 2011 saw the planting of 1100 native English trees by volunteers, including hornbeam, oak, ash, holly and maple.
 The wood covers two hectares and has four trails leading to a central glade.
 It's hoped that in years to come the wood will benefit the wildlife on site and also provide an additional pleasant area for the wolves to walk in and enjoy.